collocations.org

 The tourist industry is still expanding rapidly.

-When the railway disappeared, other industries associated with it closed down.
+When the oil ran out, other industries associated with it closed down.

 They hope that the disk drive will become an industry standard.